Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Appendix

 The underlying probability space is usually called $\Lambda$ instead of $\Omega$, and the elementary outcomes $\lambda\in\Lambda$ stand for the configuration of all the particles involved in the whole combined set-up of a source connected to two distant detectors, which are fed the settings ${\mathbf a}$ and ${\mathbf b}$ from outside.
-Thus $X_{\mathbf a}(\lambda)$ stands \emph{within the mathematical model} for the outcome which Alice would theoretically see if she used the setting ${\mathbf a}$, even if she actually used another, or even if the whole system was destroyed before the outcomes of the actually chosen settings were registered.
+Thus $X_{\mathbf a}(\lambda)$ stands \emph{within the mathematical model} for the outcome which Alice would theoretically see if she used the setting ${\mathbf a}$, even if she actually used another.
 There is no claim that these variables exist in reality, whatever that means.
-I am talking about the mathematical existence of a model with certain mathematical properties.
+We are talking about the mathematical existence of a model with certain mathematical properties.

-In a sequence of trials, one would suppose that for each trial there is some kind of resetting of apparatus, so that at the $n$th trial we see the outcomes corresponding to $\lambda = \lambda_n$, where the sequence $\lambda_1$, $\lambda_2$, \dots, are independent draws from the same probability measure on the same probability space $\Lambda$.
+In a sequence of trials, one might initially suppose that for each trial there is some kind of resetting of apparatus, so that at the $n$th trial we see the outcomes corresponding to $\lambda = \lambda_n$, where the sequence $\lambda_1$, $\lambda_2$, \dots, are independent draws from the same probability measure on the same probability space $\Lambda$.
 Now suppose we could come up with such a theory, and indeed come up with a (classical) Monte-Carlo computer simulation of that theory, on a classical PC.
 Then we could do the following.
 Simulate $N$ outcomes of the hidden variable $\lambda$, and simply write them into two computer programs as $N$ constants defined in the preamble to the programs.
 More conveniently, if they were simulated by a pseudo random number generator (RNG), then we could write the constants used in the generator, and an initial seed, as just a few constants, and reproduce the RNG itself inside both programs.
 The programs are to be run on two computers thought of as belonging to Alice and Bob.
 Think of the case of directions in the plane.
 The two programs are started.
 They both set up a dialogue (a loop).
 Initially, $n$ is set to $1$.
 Alice's computer prints the message ``Alice, this is trial number $n=\ldots$.
 Please input an angle.''
 Alice's computer then waits for Alice to type an angle and hit the ``enter'' key.
 Bob's computer does exactly the same thing, repeatedly asking Bob for an angle.